 Increase your global influence

-Working in partnership with other international institutions enables us to have a greater impact on global challenges.
+Partnerships enable us to have a greater impact on global challenges

 The Faculty works with a small number of handpicked institutions to collaborate and achieve shared goals.
 We aim to make the most of each partner’s unique strengths in order to create impact.